Fashion Design Tools and Techniques: From Sketching to Mathematical Applications

 Fashion figures differ from realistic human proportions:

-traditional fashion figures are eelongated typically 9 10 head lengths tall (compare to the realistic 7 8 head lengths ) -
+- Fashion proportions traditional fashion figures are eelongated typically 9 10 head lengths tall (compare to the realistic 7 8 head lengths )

-fashion figures ofttimes stand in stylize poses that showcase the garment’s features. -
+- Balance and posture fashion figures ofttimes stand in stylize poses that showcase the garment’s features.

 Basic fashion figure draw steps